Imagine96/tasketer-db-service/readme.md

 + groups
 + tasks

-To use any of the methods, an active connection to a mongodb instance is required.
+To use any of the methods, an active connection to a mongodb instance is required, this will be skipped on the examples, just make shure you call the connect method before anything related with the tasketer service.

 ### For connect to your mongo db instance